dat3Cph/material/docs/frontend/react_2/learningobjectives.md

 - What is the purpose of the dependency array `[]` and `[state]`
 - How do you clean up after things that might have been initiated in a useEffect, but should no longer be running?

+### 5. Lifting State

+- **Explain:** The concept of lifting state to share data between parent and child components.
+- **Show how to:** Pass callback functions as props to update shared state.
+- **Explain:** The implications of prop drilling and strategies to minimize its impact.
+- **Explain:** The benefits of lifting state, such as improved maintainability and data consistency.

 ### Day II

 ### 1. Reacting to Input